Psychotherapy and How It Works

 Interpersonal Learning: A positive outcome of the therapeutic experience requires that the individual learn new things about himself.
 This learning process is a broad and complex process, which includes such aspects as insight, working through situations, and correcting or minimizing negative emotional experiences.
 Human beings require intense, positive, reciprocal, and interpersonal bonds.
 Without this positive attachment, people experience marked anxiety, depression, or anger.
 Poor or negative bonding can also lead to the feelings of helplessness, hopelessness, worthlessness, and deep despair.

 Existential Factors of Life: Often unrecognized, existential factors play an important role in psychotherapy.
 Clients and therapists automatically search to understand life's trials.
 We do know that understanding occurs within us.
 We must attend to the inner experience, which is the author of our outer life.
 Often times we find things in life that we just must accept.
-Understanding this concept puts an emphasis on free choice, responsibility, the true meaning of our individual life, and how it relates to our day-to-day experiences.
+Understanding this concept puts an emphasis on free choice, responsibility, the true meaning of our individual life.
 It is a harsh lesson to understand that there are certain things we just cannot change or obtain from others.
-For example, we must learn to recognize that life is, at times, unfair and unjust.
-We must also learn to recognize that ultimately there is no escape from life's pain; that no matter how close you get to other people, you still face life alone; and that by facing basic issues in life, one can live more honestly and be less likely to get caught up in trivialities.
-Finally, one must learn that it is necessary to take ultimate responsibility for the way one lives life, no matter how much guidance and support he gets from others.
+We must learn to recognize that life might be unfair and unjust; that ultimately there is no escape from life's pain; that no matter how close we get to other people, we still face life alone; and that by facing these issues we can live more honestly with less trivialities.
+Finally, we must learn that it is necessary to take ultimate responsibility for the way we live life, no matter how much guidance and support we gets from others.

 Spiritual Factors: At the center of each individual is an all-knowing spark, the part of the self that is constantly connected to everything.
-Even though there may be little understanding of this concept, we must recognize that ultimately we are not in control.
-We can, and do, receive perfect love and guidance by following spiritual laws.
+Even though there may be little understanding of this concept, we must recognize that ultimately we may not be totally in control.
 We are all in search of our special mission and purpose in life.
-When this path is discovered and practiced, life itself changes for us forever.
+When this path is discovered and practiced, life itself changes forever.
 A spiritual way of life is often difficult to achieve, as spiritual principles are seemingly unclear and uncertain.
+This may or may not take the form of following a certain religion.
 This journey should be undertaken with forethought and discipline, accepting that confusion and doubt are inherent in the process.
 One's fascination and sense of awe will be aroused when the principles are practiced and explored; leaving one with a feeling experience that closely resembles a deep sense of relief.

-Relapse prevention is a set of strategies aimed at meeting the challenges that substance abusers and those individuals who are mentally ill face in maintaining abstinence and/or return of symptoms upon returning to their everyday lives.
-Without a predetermined and well-organized approach to preventing the symptoms of the disease, it may not be possible to successfully resist relapse.
-All approaches to relapse prevention require the client to be active and alert in their recovery and recognize the following as key to avoiding relapse.
+Relapse prevention is a set of strategies aimed at meeting the challenges substance users and individuals who are mentally ill face in sobriety and healthy living.
+Without a predetermined and well-organized approach, it may not be possible to successfully resist relapse.
+All approaches to relapse prevention require one be active and alert in recovery and recognize the following as key to avoiding relapse.

-- Recognition that a relapse may likely to occur is a first step in preventing a relapse.
+- Recognizing that relapse may likely occur is the first step in preventing it

-- Learn how to anticipate, avoid, and cope with high-risk situations.
+- Learning to anticipate, avoid, and cope with high-risk situations is key

-Commitment to total abstinence from drugs and alcohol, and become increasingly more aware of distorted thinking patterns - or the return of other symptoms that may be an indication that the illness is out of control - is the only way to assure recovery.
+A commitment to total abstinence from drugs and alcohol and remaining aware of distorted thinking patterns or the return of symptoms that indicate the illness is out of control is the only way to assure recovery.

-Relapse prevention is designed to teach the individual how to cope with life in a non-stressful manner, and how to focus on reintegrating back into society successfully.
-Clients are encouraged to be supportive of each other in a group counseling setting.
+Relapse prevention is designed to teach the individual how to cope with life in a non-stressful manner and how to focus on reintegrating into society successfully.
+People are encouraged to be supportive of each other in a group counseling setting.

-Too often, individuals in recovery let denial creep into their thinking and put the problem on the shelf, where they hope it will either disappear or solve itself.
-Those who have tried this approach to their problems and issues eventually recognize that resolving tough obstacles and getting unstuck involves risk and change.
-In many instances, getting unstuck begins when the troubled individual reaches out and asks for advice.
+Too often, individuals in recovery let denial become a way of thinking and put problems on the shelf, hoping they will either disappear or solve themselves.
+Those who have tried this approach eventually recognize that resolving tough obstacles involves risk and change.
+In many instances recovery begins only when the troubled individual reaches out and asks for help.